BananaAcid/adobe2affinity/other tools.md

 ### Self Host LLM (UI), provides OpenAI compatible API
 - LM Studio - NOT FREE in COMMERCIAL ENVIRONMENTS, only for private use

+---

+## Browsers
+- Vivaldi - safe browser, includes a top E-Mail Client, ...
+- UnGoogled Chromium - needs extensions plugin manually installed to install chrome plugins
+- FireFox - not as up to date with supporting web standarts, but works
+- LadyBird - Work in progress - but will be a truely new independend engine